commercetools/merchant-center-application-kit/src/components/project-extension-image-regex/README.md

 ### Usage

 The provider implicitly triggers a query to fetch the project extension setting.
-While the data is loading, the provider will contain an empty object `{}`.
-Therefore, accessing the value with a consumer is _safe_.
+The consumer will receive an object with a `loading` prop and the `imageRegex` value.

 ```js
 <ProjectExtensionProviderForImageRegex>